mdawoud27/data_structures_and_algorithms/STL/README.md

 ### 2.3.
 Iterators

-*STL iterators provide a generalized way to access elements in containers.
-They allow you to traverse and manipulate container elements without needing to know the specific container's underlying data structure.*
+STL iterators provide a generalized way to access elements in containers.
+They allow you to traverse and manipulate container elements without needing to know the specific container's underlying data structure.

-### 2.4.
-Function Objects

-Function objects, also known as functors, allow you to use custom functions as arguments for STL algorithms.
-They are objects that can be called like functions, making them versatile and customizable.

 ## 3. Usage